octue/octue-sdk-python/docs/source/creating_digital_twins.rst

         If an app configuration file is provided, its path must be specified in ``octue.yaml`` under the "app_configuration_path" key.

+        See the :mod:`AppConfiguration <octue.configuration.AppConfiguration>` constructor for more information.

 Dockerfile (optional)
 ---------------------